Zneuromancer3/enforce.law/README.md

 npm config set legacy-peer-deps true npm install
 ```
+legacy-peer-deps is set to true due to using an older version of  material-ui library

 #### Environment Variables
 Create a `.env` file in the root directory and configure the following: